GrassHopper1977/Morello_CHERI_Setup/README.md

 # CheriBSD Notes
 ## Gotchas - Purecaps
 ### I've Installed the Purecaps Build so Everyhting is Secured
 No, it's not.
-If you use teh default kernel on the Pure-Caps build then you are still using the Hybris Kernel.
+If you use the default kernel on the Pure-Caps build then you are still using the Hybris Kernel.
 You will need to change the kernel during the boot.
 ### I'm Using Purecaps So I Can't Compile or Run Hybrid Code
 No, that's not true.
-Both builds can run with eitehr kernel and can run code built for either kernel.
+Both builds can run with either kernel and can run code built for either kernel.
 ### Some of My Code Doesn't Work When Built for Purecaps but Works on Hybrid so My Code Is Wrong!
 Maybe not - this can happen for a number of reasons.
 Often, it is tempting to blame our code.
 I like to try my code out on a separate FreeBSD machine first and then I test it on Pure-Caps and Hybrid.
 ### I Can Compare Library Function Calls on hybrid and Pure-Cap Versions
 Probably not.
 When the OS is built they build everything twice.
-There is a purecaps version and a hybrid version of teh whole library.
+There is a purecaps version and a hybrid version of the whole library.
 If a library function isn't working on purecaps, you can't just compare what you're passing in each case as the memory addresses will be completely different and any structs will by aligned differently for purecaps.
 In general, if you'ev found something that work in Hybrid but not Purecaps then you have probably found a bug.
-Check on teh Slack channel first and then report it on GitHub.
+Check on the Slack channel first and then report it on GitHub.
 ### How Do I Upgrade CheriBSD?
 There is no binary update mechanism on CheriBSD.
 What does this mean?
-It means the best way to update to teh latest version is backup everything that you want from the machine and reinstall from scratch.
+It means the best way to update to the latest version is backup everything that you want from the machine and reinstall from scratch.